Every Christian wants to be in the first future resurrection.

 Then, there is the other resurrection.

-If the first resurrection was all the dead in Christ, followed by the living in Christ, then guess who is in the second one?
+If the first resurrection is going to be all the dead in Christ, followed by the taking up of the living in Christ, then guess who is in the second one?
 You don't hear much in the sermons about who will be in the second one, but everyone just figures that it will be all those other people - the really bad people.
 You know, those people in that weird church down the street, or people who think God doesn't exist, and especially those mean and stupid people who don't believe what we do.
-Well, it seems to me that there are going to be a lot of surprises for most believers.
+Well, it seems to me that there are going to be a lot of surprises for most "believers".

 Everyone thinks that only evil, mean, God-hating bad guys will be in the second resurrection.
 Even those lists that Paul writes about kind of point that way: